miuku-dll/Sutes-Macro/README.md

 </p>
 <h3 align="center">A Light Macro For Your Needs</h3>

-Sute's Macro, is a free personal macro under the name of Nyaboo, minimal and easy to use. <br>
+Sute's Macro, is a free personal macro under the name of Sute's Macro, minimal and easy to use. <br>
 For more info refer to [Learn More](https://github.com/yurkyu?tab=repositories). <br>
-If you have knowledge of c#, you can edit source of Nyaboo and create a pull request. <br>
+If you have knowledge of c#, you can edit source of Sute's Macro and create a pull request. <br>

 ## How to install?
 For installation help please refer to